 A student, with the support of a medical certificate, can change a registration of attendance retroactively to absence by separate request.

 A student who has not registered in the way set out in 19 § cl.
 1, or who has not completed his or studies within the time stated in 19 § cl.
-2, loses the right to study.
+2, or who has not paid the tuition fee as stipulated in 20 §, loses the right to study.

 A student who loses the right to study because he or she has not registered, may during the same academic year apply for re-enrollment as determined and informed by Arcada.